Web Prolog manual

 Waits for the response matching Ref.
 The three-argument variant accepts the options of receive/2.

-The four-argument variant uses MonRef to detect server termination and throws server_down(Reason) if the server dies before replying.
+The four-argument variant uses MonRef to detect server termination, removes that monitor after a normal reply, and throws server_down(Reason) if the server dies before replying.

 actor